 A study visa usually allows you to work part-time: 120 days or 240 half-days within a calendar year (for more information visit: http://www.internationale-studierende.de/en/prepare_your_studies/financing/jobbing/).

 In case you want to work more than part-time, you will need permission from the Ausländeramt in Nuremberg.

 Please note: Your work activities should not affect your studies!

 A tax card is a prerequisite for working in Germany.
 You can obtain a tax card at the registration office in Nuremberg.

 - Valid passport

 - Student identity card

-For more information, please refer to the following website https://www.nuernberg.de/internet/einwohneramt/
+For more information, please refer to the following website: https://www.nuernberg.de/internet/einwohneramt/

 Once you have finished your studies, you can apply for a visa extension of 1.5 years.
-The sole purpose of the visa extension is to allow you to search for an appropriate job after you graduate.
+The only purpose of the visa extension is to allow you to search for an appropriate job after you graduate.

 The standard of living in Germany is relatively high.
-This is of course reflected in the cost of living.
+This is reflected in the cost of living.
 You should budget for expenses of approximately €800 per month (the average for a German university student).
 However, the monthly expenses depend on your lifestyle as well as your needs.